 In the heart, electrical impulses are generated by specialised pacemaker cells and spread across the myocardium in order to produce a coordinated contraction in systole.

-The action potential generated is a characteristic disturbance of the potential difference between the inside and the outside of the cell.
-The particular action potential generated by cardiac pacemaker cells is very different to that in nerve and striated muscle cells, and to that of ventricular myocardial cells.
-In this article we shall consider cardiac pacemaker cells and the action potential they produce in more detail.
+The action potential generated is generated by a change in the potential difference between the inside and the outside of the cell.
+The particular action potential generated by cardiac pacemaker cells is very different from that of ventricular myocardial cells.
+In this article, we will discuss cardiac pacemaker cells and the action potential they generate in more detail.

 Cardiac pacemaker cells are mostly found in the sinoatrial (SA) node, which is situated in the upper part of the wall of the right atrium.
-These cells have natural automaticity, meaning they can generate impulses themselves.
+These cells have natural automaticity, meaning they can generate their own action potentials.

 Action potential in SA node

-Unlike the ventricular action potential, the opening of Ca2+ channels is not sustained, and there is no ‘plateau’ stage, hence the action potential is triangular in shape.
-After the action potential, repolarisation must occur and the membrane potential must reach negative values in order for the HCN channels to get reactivated again, enabling another action potential to be generated.
+Unlike the ventricular action potential, the opening of Ca2+ channels is not sustained, and there is no ‘plateau’ stage.
+Therefore, the action potential is triangular in shape.
+After the action potential, repolarisation must occur and the membrane potential must reach negative values.
+This allows the HCN channels to be reactivated again, enabling another action potential to be generated (phase 4).

 Control by the Autonomic Nervous System